 The week after delivering her first budget Victoria's new Treasurer Jaclyn Symes flew off to New York to desperately beg Wall Street credit rating agencies to please not downgrade Victoria's credit rating any further.
 How is it that we have come to the point where our own state Treasurer has to go and beg to not bear the consequences of her own government's failings?
 Victoria already has the lowest credit rating in the country, the only state in Australia with a lesser rating than AAA.
-So what does that mean?
-A lower credit rating, let alone having the worst credit rating in all of Australia, means Victorians get hit with higher interest rates on our state debt, not because of their choosing or their mistakes but because Labor has recklessly spent taxpayers money and are now considered by credit rating agencies untrustworthy with money.
+What does that mean?
+A lower credit rating, let alone having the worst credit rating in all of Australia, means Victorians get hit with higher interest rates on our state debt, not because of their choosing or their mistakes but because Labor has recklessly spent taxpayers money and is now considered by credit rating agencies untrustworthy with money.

 Let me put it plainly.
 When Victorians - and they know it - go to the bank and try and get a mortgage on their home, they know that it is important to get the lowest interest rate possible, because it will change their monthly repayments and how much money every month is spent on interest.
+They know that it is money that they will not get back.
+They know that that money does not go towards paying down that loan.
+They know that it is money wasted, and because they are reasonable and responsible individuals, they know this, but it is not the same for Victoria.
+If we get downgraded again on our credit rating, the interest cost on all of our debt increases.
+It will cost Victorians an estimated \$300 million in extra interest.
+No sensible person would seek to increase their interest rate, because it to increase your interest repayments.'